AshleyXM/pdf-reader/README.md

 - Enhanced project robustness and reliability by implementing exception handling and extensive test cases. (still working on)

-## Challenges
+## Story

 One of the biggest challenges is how to optimize the response speed.

-At first, I just utilized **Azure Computer Vision** to get caption and OCR result of each image and leveraged **OpenAI LLM** `gpt-turbo-3.5` to correct the spacing and typographical errors in text content.
+At first, I utilized **Azure Computer Vision** to get caption and OCR result of each image and leveraged **OpenAI LLM** `gpt-turbo-3.5` to correct the spacing and typographical errors in text content.

 However, as the number of pages in PDF file grows, it takes forever to process one PDF file, since even one API call to OpenAI and Azure CV takes several seconds.
-So I realized that I need to run these tasks parallelly instead of one by one.
+So I realized that I need to run these tasks asynchronously instead of one by one.

-Then here came new problem.
+Then here came a new problem.
 Even though OpenAI provides asynchronous support, Azure CV still does not implement it.
 Therefore, in order to get to improve the response speed.
 I need to make a tradeoff between abandoning the original plan by adding image processing and figuring out another way to do it.

 Fortunately, finally I found [marvin](https://www.askmarvin.ai/docs/vision/captioning/#async-support) toolkit which is based on **OpenAI Vision** and provides pretty good asynchronous support for generating image caption.